-Number of joints = total expansion (mm or in) E
+Number of joints = $\frac{\text{total expansion (in)}}{E}$

-E = Expansion joint travel length 101.6mm (4") or 203.2mm (8") depending on diameter.
+E = Expansion joint travel length 4" or 8" depending on diameter.

 Always round up to the next whole number.

 SETTING THE PISTON OPENING

 The expansion joint must be installed to allow for expansion and contraction of the conduit run.
 On a cold day, if an expansion joint is installed completely closed with the piston bottomed, there is no room for expansion when the conduit is warmed.
 If it is installed open to the maximum on a hot day, the expansion joint will pull apart when cooled.